Civil

 Congress was not enthusiastic about the ARM proposal.
 It did not prohibit NASA from spending money on it ($105 million was requested, but not in a specific line item in the budget), but made it clear that NASA needed to do much more work to convince them that ARM was a good idea.
 Commercial crew fared somewhat better in FY2014: it received $696 million compared to the $821 million request.
 SLS and Orion received increases; the space technology budget was cut.

-For FY2015, President Obama requested $17.461 billion for NASA, a reduction of $186 million from NASA’s FY2014 appropriation.
-The President also requested funds for an “Opportunities, Growth and Security Initiative” (OGSI) that totaled $56 billion across the government.
-It included $886 million for NASA.
+For FY2015, Obama requested $17.461 billion for NASA, a reduction of $186 million from NASA’s FY2014 appropriation.
+The President also requested funds for an “Opportunities, Growth and Security Initiative” (OGSI) that totaled $56 billion across the government of which $886 million was for NASA.

 Congress never formally considered the OGSI, but the final FY2015 appropriations bill added $549 million above the President’s request for the agency, a total of $18.010 billion.